Captain Burwash the Pirate

 John Nevison the Highwayman

-For KS3 Nevison can be an involving and exciting part of ‘The development of Church, state and society in Britain 1509 – 1745′ , giving an interpreted insight into the criminal side of late seventeenth century society, as well as its laws and punishments.
+For Key Stage 3: Nevison can be an involving and exciting component of studying ‘society, economy and culture across the period’ (1509-1745), offering an interpreted insight into the criminal side of late seventeenth century society, both the reality and the stories of the time, as well the laws and punishments.

 Obadiah the Musketeer

 KS1 & KS2 local history, KS3 1509 – 1745 & local history

 As well as telling the children about the British Civil War in their locality, Obadiah tells of his own experiences, and can engage in a wide-ranging Q&A discussion of seventeenth century life in general.
 Topics range from mundane, day to day aspects like diet and travel to religious beliefs and the government, as well as his ideas concerning the causes of the war and famous people.
 He can demonstrate the use of the musket (not actual firing!), describe his possessions and various other weapons he has brought with him, teach the children marching drill in the yard, and give an account of various battles, perhaps employing children to represent the units involved.
 See the Castle Governor and Civil War Battles for other English Civil War related sessions.

 (Picture used by permission of John Beardsworth, taken from his page www.traynedbandes.org.uk/putney2007/)